Hickerlab/msBayes/examples/README.md

 # EXAMPLES
-Since the original author didn't provide the .im files, this exaple can be executed from the second step, according the user manual.
+Further example files, which can be executed from the second step.